upscalesoftware/stdlib-object-lifecycle/README.md

 **Features:**
 - Watch any object w/o modifying its source code
-- Count objects that are alive at any given time
+- Detect objects that are still alive
-- Deallocate circular references awaiting garbage collection
+- Detect objects that have been destroyed
-- Assert all watched objects have been destroyed
+- Debug info on alive/destroyed objects: class, hash, trace
-- Debug objects that have not been destroyed
+- Garbage collection of circular references

 ## Installation